 - A co-applicant is also primarily responsible for Home Loan repayment.
 A co-signer, on the other hand, acts as a guarantor and is responsible for providing support to the primary borrower in case of a financial crunch.

 - Co-applicants who are co-owners can avail of tax benefits mentioned under the Income Tax Act.
-Co-signers on a home loan cannot avail of any tax benefits.
+Co-signers on a Home Loan cannot avail of such tax benefits.

 *Terms and conditions apply.